ava-cms/ava/docs/updates.md

 1. Run `composer install` to update dependencies
 2. Run `php bin/ava rebuild` to rebuild the content index
 3. Check the changelog for breaking changes

+---

+## Need Help?

+Updates not working?
+Something broken?
+Join the [Discord community](https://discord.gg/Z7bF9YeK)—we're happy to help troubleshoot and get you back on track.